Is there a hierarchy in the children’s book industry?

 The poets are on the canteen roof, eating black licorice and staring down rain clouds.

 The indie authors are in detention.
-Writing lines, and organising a coup.
+Writing lines and organising coups.

 The illustrators are in the toilets.
 Spraying graffiti.
 Cutting each other’s hair.
 Giggling.